jonase/eastwood/README.next.md

 to deal with.

 Stuart Sierra's [component](https://github.com/stuartsierra/component)
-library and workflow may be able to enhance the use of Eastwood multiple times from within the same REPL session, or in general any library or manual methods you may have for removing Clojure namespaces after they have been loaded, before loading them again.
-If you have specific suggestions or instructions to suggest here that you have used with Eastwood, please file a Github issue so they can be added to, or linked from, here.
+library and workflow might be helpful in automatically removing old versions of namespaces from a JVM process.
+If you have instructions that you have used with Eastwood and component or a similar tool, please file a Github issue so they can be included here.

 ## Known issues